jason-riddle/build-pi-image/README.md

-# Packer Build: Raspberry Pi Image
+# Build Raspberry Pi Images

-Build Raspberry Pi images using Docker and Packer.
+Build Raspberry Pi images with Docker.

 The goal of this project is to automate building Raspberry Pi images.
 The built image has ssh enabled and runs a [goss](https://github.com/aelsabbahy/goss) test.